smmdhaqu/ROS2-Node/README.md

 # ROS2-Node
-This Repo is about the Demo Node.
+This Repo is about the Node.